kimnle/T1A2-Portfolio/readme.md

 ## Purpose

-To showcase me and my skills as an aspiring full-stack developer in the world of technology.
-For potential collaborators, employers and/or clients.
+To showcase myself and my skills as an aspiring full-stack developer in the world of technology and to demonstrate my ability to create user-centric functions.

 ## Functionality/features

-This is a responsive portfolio website that works for any device.
+This is a responsive portfolio website that fuctions seamlessly on any device.

-I designed the portfolio website to be simple.
-As yellow is the main colour I used black text to increase visibility.
+I designed the portfolio website to be simple, utilising black text for increased visibility against the main colour, yellow.

-There is a logo and navigation bar at the top of every page linking to the other main pages.
-The logo links to the home page.
-When adjusted to tablet and mobile device the navigation becomes a menu icon and when clicked on pops up a list of the links to the other main pages.
+Each page features a logo and navigation bar at the top, linking to the other main pages.
+The logo serves as a link to the home page.
+On mobile and tablet devices, the navigation transforms into a menu icon.
+Clicking on it reveals a list of links to the other main pages.

-I designed the website to have minimal scrolling for users (particularly employers) to read at a glance like a resume.
+The website is designed to minimilse scrolling, allowing users, especially employers, to quickly review it like a resume.

-This portfolio has the following pages:
+This portfolio includes the following main pages:

 * Home